captaingeeky/installers/nodium/README.md

 and follow the on-screen instructions

+# 4 Once the VPS is installed and running...
 Wait a few minutes then go to your Windows or Mac wallet, Masternodes tab, Start All.